DarkRiftNetworking/DarkRift/ISSUE_TEMPLATE.md

 Thanks for creating an issue/feature request!
 Please use the template below to ensure you have all the necessary information.

-Firstly though, please selected the correct labels from the sidebar.

 ### Quick Description
 Give us a quick 1/2 line description of the issue/feature request so we have a general idea what it's about.